Enterprise Bot Adoption: 5 Expert Tips that Make Enterprise Bots Excel

 Gartner identified five overlapping stages in eloquent terms as follows:

-- Slope of Enlightenment: The technology’s potential for further applications becomes more broadly understood and an increasing number of companies implement or test it in their environments.
-Some producers create further generations of products.
+- Slope of Enlightenment: As more people become aware of the technology’s potential for more uses, an increasing number of businesses adopt or test it in their settings.
+Some manufacturers produce new product generations.

 The pace at which different technologies (or businesses) cycle through these phases differs widely but it’s still an interesting way to view and understand the dynamics behind mass-market adoption or even technology extinction.
 While AI bots are still nowhere near maturity in many enterprises, I believe that the hype cycle tool from Gartner sheds some interesting light on where businesses currently are in their adoption of conversational AI and natural language solutions.
 It may even be an indicator of where we may be heading in terms of wide-scale and more sophisticated business implementations of chatbot platforms.